Snowshoe teas and trees!

-- Outings run Mid-January to mid-March, depending on conditions.
+- Special snowshoe foraging outings run Mid-February to the end of March, depending on conditions.

 Time frame: 10:00am - 2:00 pm (Driving time not included).

 Possible locations include:

 Snowshoes can be rented from: the U of C outdoor centre (NW), The Norseman Outdoor Specialists and Rapid Rent, (in the SW), Kananaskis Outfitters in Kananaskis Village and Moose Mtn.
 General Store, in Bragg Creek.

 Meeting location will be emailed to you once you have registered for an outing.
 It will include a list of things to bring, directions and weather conditions.
 A Waiver and Medical form are included for participants to fill out.
 They must be read and signed to attend.

-Meet up at: Barrier Lake Information Centre for all Kananaskis outings.
+Meet up at: Barrier Lake Information Centre for all highway 40 Kananaskis outings.

 Please do not attend if you or anyone in your household, are feeling unwell.